Join the people who believe the world needs women’s world-changing leadership

 in the work that I do.

-When women lead, societies flourish.
+I know that when women lead, societies flourish.

 I’ve spent my life building spaces where women step fully into power — in politics, business, and community.
 I’ve led from the front lines and the quiet rooms, and what I know for sure is this: when women lead well, everyone rises.